linuxlawson/recipe-keeper/README.md

 And a text box for instructions.

 Just fill in the blanks and save your recipe to a folder of your choice.

-Example:
+For example, you could create a Recipe folder within your Documents folder.

+And as an example:
 Save As: Documents/Recipes/brownies

-Of course, you could also create sub-category folders such as:
+Of course, you could also create sub-folders within the Recipe folder,
+for different categories such as:
 Breakfast | Lunch | Dinner | Desserts | Drinks | etc.
 to keep recipes somewhat organized.
 In which case, the path to your file would be (using the example above):